Diocesan Hunger Initiative

 The Episcopal Diocese of Maine distributed boxes that include Maine products like 5 lbs. potatoes, 6 lbs. microwavable mashed potatoes, 2 1/2 lbs. cheddar cheese, and 1/2 gallon of fresh 2% milk.

 You have probably seen operations like this on television where the cars are lined up and volunteer s (wearing gloves and masks) drop the food and milk into the open trunks.
-Food boxes will be handed out on a first-come, first-served basis.
-There are no eligibility requirements.
-Stay tuned for our next opportunity to distribute free food!
-Questions about the program and volunteering?
-Please be in touch with John Hennessy
+Food boxes were handed out on a first-come, first-served basis.
+There were no eligibility requirements.

 You can contribute by check made out to Episcopal Diocese of Maine with subject line “Food Insecurity Fund” mailed to: